NgModules help organize an application into cohesive blocks of functionality.

 AppModule paired with version 3 for comparison:

-- stable because we'll add future components and providers to other modules, not this one.
+- Stable because you'll add future components and providers to other modules, not this one.

-- delegating to imported modules rather than doing work.
+- Delegated to imported modules rather than doing work.

 A trimmer ContactModule